 With 84 percent of people worldwide identifying with a religion, faith influences local, national, and international decision-making.
 Across the globe, violent extremism often is couched in religious terms, and religious discrimination is on the rise.
 At the same time, people of faith and religious organizations frequently are on the frontlines of peace efforts, assisting communities affected by violence.
 Although religious considerations have been marginal to peace efforts historically, governments and peacebuilding organizations increasingly recognize the importance of religion.

-For more than 25 years, the U.S. Institute of Peace has been at the forefront of efforts to better understand religion in peacebuilding, harnessing the contributions of people of faith and religious leaders, practices, ideas, and institutions to promote inclusive societies and build sustainable peace.
+For 30 years, the U.S. Institute of Peace has been at the forefront of efforts to better understand religion’s role in conflict and peace, while harnessing the contributions of people of faith, religious leaders, practices, ideas, and institutions to promote inclusive societies and build sustainable peace.
 The Institute helps policymakers engage effectively with religious actors through its research, advising, and training.
 USIP also works directly with religious individuals and institutions during violent conflict to strengthen their peacebuilding skills and promote religious coexistence.
 Recent work includes:

 Repairing Ruptures Within and Across Religions

-USIP works to promote tolerance and collaboration that bridges divides within and between religions.
-USIP’s interfaith and intra-faith work includes:
+USIP promotes appreciation for religious differences and fosters collaboration across divides within and between faith traditions.
+USIP’s interfaith and intrafaith work includes:

 Colombia.
 The Institute helped establish the Ecumenical Women Peacebuilders Network, a nationally recognized group of Catholic and Protestant women church leaders who advocated locally for the 2016 peace accords.
 Now they help foster reconciliation as former combatants return home.